Schreiber Furniture: Merger with GEC

 In 1973 turnover was double that of 1971, but trade started to suffer thereafter.
 Chaim Schreiber tried and aborted flotation attempts on the stock market of the company in 1972 and 1973, and by 1974 the company was in need of cash.
 A merger was proposed by Sir Arnold Weinstock of GEC between Schreiber Wood Industries and British Domestic Appliances (BDA), better known as the company behind Hotpoint and Morphy Richards.
 GEC placed BDA in a new subsidiary company called GEC-Schreiber Limited and Schreiber also came under the ownership of that company.
 GEC held 62.5% of the resulting business, with Chaim Schreiber holding 27.5%.
 This merger took place in August 1974, and by the end of that financial year, the combined group returned a small profit.
 It was noted that in 1974 Schreiber were the largest producer of domestic furniture in the UK.

 In 1978 the company completed a new factory in Runcorn, Cheshire.
 The empty shell had been completed in 1974 to designs of Peter Carmichael of Runcorn Development Corporation Architects Department, and the finished factory was completed by him as partner in the architectural firm; Brock Carmichael Associates.
 (The factory is now a supply depot for Howdens Joinery).
 In April 1982, the company sold Morphy Richards for £5 million to a holding company owned by The Throgmorton Trust, Capital for Industry.

 In 1983, GEC Schreiber Limited was reconstructed, such that Hotpoint returned to being under the sole ownership of GEC and Schreiber Industries returned to being owned by the Schreiber family.

 Bought by the MFI Group

+Chaim Schreiber died in May 1984 and his son; David took control of the business.

+The company closed a manufacturing plant in Hoddesdon in 1984 concentrating all production at the Runcorn factory, and in 1986 made 87 redundancies in an effort to improve the fortunes of the business.
+1986 also saw the apparent suicide of Dennis Thomas, company chairman who joined in 1967 when Schreiber merged with his family company, Greaves and Thomas.
+In August 1987 David Schreiber sold the business in a management buy-in to former Debenhams chairman; Bob Thornton and Betterware owner; Stanley Cohen.
+The purchase price was undisclosed but thought to be around £16 million and marked the end of Schreiber family involvement in the company.

-Schreiber was acquired by the MFI Group in November 1988, and it sat alongside MFI's other well known household brands.
+Schreiber was acquired by the MFI in November 1988 for £35 million cash from Thornton and Cohen.
+After the acquisition it sat alongside MFI's other well known household brands with Derek Hunt commenting at the time that "Schreiber fits perfectly".